-Download a complete copy of this new guidance entitled “What You Need to Know When Replacing Disinfection with Sterilization of Flexible Endoscopes” to learn more about these safety criteria, and to identify other types of flexible endoscopes that a facility might classify into this second group.
+Download a complete copy of this new guidance “Selection of Low-temperature sterilization for the Prevention of Multidrug-Resistant Bacterial Infections during Flexible Endoscopy” to learn more about these safety criteria, and to identify other types of flexible endoscopes that a facility might classify into this second group.

 The scheme’s third group

 The flexible endoscopes a facility might classify into this scheme’s third group would be documented to pose a low, or negligible, risk of transmitting CRE and related multidrug-resistant when cleaned and high-level disinfected (and maintained) according to the manufacturer’s instructions.